luca-s/mpi-master-slave/README.rst

 `Example 1 <https://github.com/luca-s/mpi-master-slave/blob/master/examples/example1.py>`__

-Writing a master slave application is as simple as extenging Slave class, implementing the 'do_work' method with the specific task you need and creating a Master object that controls the slaves.
-In this example we use WorkQueue too, a convenient class that keeps running slaves until the work queue (the list of tasks your application has to do) is empty.
+Writing a master slave application is as simple as extending the "Slave" class, implementing the 'do_work' method with the specific task that has to be performed and creating a "Master" object that controls the slaves.
+In the following example we'll use "WorkQueue" too, a convenient class that handle slaves (start, stop, check status, gather results) until the work queue (the list of tasks your application has to do) is empty.

 .. code:: python